Things To Do In Bhimashankar For An Adventurous Vacation

 Photo: Glasreifen / Wikimedia Commons / Image For Representation Only

 Ahupe Ghat is one of the lesser known yet incredibly scenic viewpoints near Bhimashankar, offering stunning views of the Sahyadri ranges.
 Ahupe Ghat is popular among trekkers and nature lovers who are looking for a less crowded and peaceful trekking experience.
 The ghat is located at an elevation, providing an expansive view of the surrounding valleys, mountains, and villages.
-The sunrise and sunset from Ahupe Ghat are nothing short of magical, making it a perfect destination for photographers and those looking for a quiet escape into nature.
+The sunrise and sunset from Ahupe Ghat are magical, making it a perfect destination for photographers and those looking for a quiet escape into nature.

 Best Time To Visit: July to September